Skip to main content

 Bind DN

-An object that you bind to in the LDAP server that gives you permission to authenticate.
+An object that you bind to in the LDAP server that permits you to authenticate.
 In this case, the Bind DN is the User trying to authenticate.
 The Bind DN is required if anonymous binding is disabled on the LDAP server.

 Password